elliotchance/pie/README.md

 # FAQ

 ## How do I use it?

+`pie` supports many Go versions, all the way back to Go 1.7.

 You can include it like any other package through your favourite package
 manager: